-The admissions committee looks for mature, academically motivated students who will graduate from high school and enter college in 2014, 2015, or 2016.
+The admissions committee looks for mature, academically motivated students who graduate from high school and enter college in 2015, 2016, or 2017.

 Begin the application process early.
 The application requires that you work with others to complete some sections.

-If English is not your native language, you must submit a TOEFL, IELTS, or Pearson PTE Academic score along with your SSP or SIEL application.
+If English is not your native language, you must submit a TOEFL, IELTS, or Pearson PTE Academic score along with your SSP application.
 Schedule your test appointment as early as possible.

 Key application dates